Arama2014/GoogleBookSearch/README.md

 `Git clone`         <https://github.com/Arama2014/GoogleBookSearch>

-To run GoogleBookSearch on a server, open up your terminal and cd into the folder where the html, css, and javascript program files are saved.
-Type the following command:
+Once you've cloned,  open up your terminal and cd into the folder where the html, css, and javascript program files are saved.
+Type the following command to run GoogleBookSearch on a server:

 `Python -m SimpleHTTPServer 1337 `